-Trigeneration or CCHP (combined cooling, heat and power) refers to the simultaneous generation of electricity and useful heating and cooling from the combustion of a biomass fuel or a solar heat collector.
+Trigeneration or CCHP (combined cooling, heat and power) refers to the simultaneous generation of electricity and useful heating and cooling from the combustion of any fuel.
 Conventional coal or nuclear-powered power stations convert only about 33% of their input heat to electricity.
 The remaining 67% emerges from the turbines as low-grade waste heat with no significant local uses so it is usually rejected to the environment.

 One of the technologies that have the best performance for being integrated into a trigeneration system is the fuel cell.
 Systems working on fuel cell technology can transform the energy of a chemical reaction into electrical energy, heat and water.
 Its main practical applications range from bulk production of electricity and heat to its use in sectors such as aerospace, maritime or surface transport and portable devices.